 By: Greg Tillotson

-We have so many visitors reach our site that already own ventless gas logs and are asking why they produce a smell, how to get rid of the smell or other similar questions.
-Not only is this page meant to answer that question, but to provide valuable insight to those who are considering purchasing vent free gas logs now or in the future.
+We have so many visitors reach our site that already own Ventless Gas Logs and are asking why they produce a smell, how to get rid of the smell or other similar questions.
+Not only is this page meant to answer that question, but to provide valuable insight to those who are considering purchasing vent free gas log now or in the future.

 Keep in mind that this discussion DOES NOT apply to Vented Gas Logs.
 Vented gas logs are burned in wood burning fireplaces with the damper fully open, so the smell that is produced goes up the fllue.
 So unless you have a poorly drafting fireplace, you will not have the odor problem described below if you install vented gas logs.